 If plaque had a slogan, it might be this:

 “Plaque on the teeth and by the gums?
 Dental disease here it comes! ”—Happy-Go-Doodle

-Chloe had her teeth cleaned professionally by the vet, under anesthesia, and I set out to battle her arch-nemesis with more gusto.
+After a professional cleaning under anesthesia by the vet, I set out to battle plaque build-up with more gusto.

 How I learned to consistently brush my Goldendoodle dog’s teeth

 Since that vet visit, I’ve become successful at consistently brushing my Goldendoodle’s teeth.

 You might think that it was my own determination or maybe a special toothbrush that inspired my change of behavior.